This article was last updated March 9, 2021.

 Unfortunately, there isn’t a great way to predict which population you might fall into.
 “I always tell patients that if they are motivated to try, no harm in trying — and if you love it, it is so great.
 If not, I'm always here to remove it and we can talk about other options,” she says.

-In addition to irregular bleeding, common side effects of Nexplanon include:
+In addition to changes in menstrual bleeding patterns, common side effects of Nexplanon include:

 - Breast pain